scala/docs.scala-lang/README.md

 ## Dependencies ##

 This site uses a Jekyll, a Ruby framework.
-You'll need Ruby and Bundler installed; see [Jekyll installation instructions](https://jekyllrb.com/docs/installation/) for the details.
+You'll need Ruby and Bundler installed; see [Jekyll installation instructions](https://jekyllrb.com/docs/installation/) for more details.

 ## Building & Viewing ##